Counterdiabatic Driving with Performance Guarantees

 Previously, the coefficients $c_k$ were determined by variational minimization~\cite{sels_minimizing_2017} (see also SM~\cite{supp}).
 In contrast, the central idea of our scheme is to analytically construct a system-agnostic, non-variational polynomial $p(\omega_{mn})$ in Eq.~\ref{eq:AGP_approx} to approximate the $1/\omega_{mn}$ dependence of the exact AGP matrix elements over a chosen range of relevant transition frequencies (see Fig.~\ref{fig:poly-fit-one-over-x}).
-The only required input to determine the polynomial coefficients will be the relevant range of frequencies $[\gap, \omegamax]$, where $\gap$ is the minimum spectral gap and $\omegamax$ is a chosen cutoff frequency.
-Although $\Delta$ might not be precisely known in practice it suffices to proceed with (conservative) estimates, e.g., based on known properties of the system.
-As a result, our construction does not require detailed information about the system Hamiltonian.
+The only input required to determine the polynomial coefficients will be the relevant range of frequencies $[\gap, \omegamax]$, where $\gap$ is the minimum spectral gap and $\omegamax$ is a chosen cut-off frequency.
+Although $\gap$ might not be precisely known in practice, it suffices to proceed with (conservative) estimates, e.g., based on known properties of the system.
+The effect of potentially overestimating $\gap$ depends on the problem-specific structure of low-frequency transitions.
+However, because the polynomial specifying $\agp$ decays to zero for $\omega<\gap$ (see Fig.~\ref{fig:poly-fit-one-over-x}(b)) a suboptimal choice is not expected to incur additional errors compared to a bare adiabatic evolution.

+In summary, our construction does not require detailed information about the system Hamiltonian, and allows us to link the resource requirements of CD driving to the spectral gap $\Delta$.

 We have thus reformulated the task of constructing an approximate AGP as a problem of polynomial approximation.
-Chebyshev polynomials are the canonical choice for approximating functions on bounded intervals, due to their nearly-optimal convergence properties~\cite{achiezer_theory_1956}.
+Chebyshev polynomials are the canonical choice for approximating functions on bounded intervals, due to their nearly optimal convergence properties~\cite{achiezer_theory_1956}.
 To ensure that $\agp$ is Hermitian, we require that $p(\omega_{mn})$ be odd (see Eq.~\eqref{eq:AGP_approx}).
 We adopt the method of Hasson \& Restrepo~\cite{hasson_approximation_2007}, which employs a Chebyshev expansion to construct a near-optimal odd polynomial approximation of $1/\omega_{mn}$ on a given interval (see Appendix for details).
 Crucially, the coefficients depend solely on the bounds of the approximation interval, underscoring the system-agnostic nature of the approach.